Is it possible to integrate ITIL 4 with LEAN and Agile Frameworks?

 The ITIL guidance underpins that no creation of value is possible without a smooth and easy communication among users, stakeholders and providers that are all involved in the optimization of the final output which, only with communication and cooperation, will generate the desired outcome.

-The necessity of putting the focus on value avoiding to create unnecessary capabilities is a core principle from LEAN Management where products are meant to be delivered Just In Time (continual flow of small packages produced in the exact agreed number and delivered at the exact agreed scheduling) in order to avoid waste (calculated in production expenses, deliverables and human working hours) and to enhance quality.
+The necessity of putting the focus on value avoiding to create unnecessary capabilities is a core principle from LEAN Management where products are meant to be delivered Just In Time (continual flow of small packages produced in the exact agreed number and delivered at the exactly agreed scheduling) in order to avoid waste (calculated in production expenses, deliverables and human working hours) and to enhance quality.

 2. Start where you are